ziemowit-s/neuron_get_started/README.md

-This Repository contains instruction how to install NEURON and [Optional] NetPyNE.
+README contains instruction how to install NEURON and [Optional] NetPyNE Repository contains files to test installation of those tools.

 # Prerequisites